dy1z/docs/content/docs/transformers/extra-attributes.md

 Because Transformers process your HTML _after_ CSS is compiled, **you cannot use any Tailwind CSS classes here**.
 That means any class from the compiled `main.css`.

-You _will_ see them added to the element's `class=""`, but they won't exist anywhere else in the Template.
+You _will_ see them added to the element's `class=""`, but they won't exist in the `<style>` tag, so they won't work.
 Therefore, adding classes like this can only be useful if you need them at a later stage in your workflow, like in your <abbr title="Email Service Provider">ESP</abbr>.